 About District Six

-Despite some attempts to build residential areas in its place, most of the area which made up District Six is now empty, standing as a stark reminder of the savagery of apartheid with only grass fields marking its original place.
+Some attempts were made to build residential areas in its place, most of the area which made up District Six is now empty, standing as a stark reminder of the savagery of apartheid with only grass fields marking its original place.
 In the 1980s, the Hands Off District Six came into being, lobbying the government to halt investment and redevelopment.
 Over time, they helped many displaced residents reclaim their land.

 Discover the best Historic Sites in South Africa, from District Six to the Nelson Mandela Museum and more, includes an interactive map of South African cultural locations.